Vision Board

 Card Node

 This is a Pro feature that lets you create dynamic, data-driven widgets.
-You can set up a filter to populate the node in two ways:
+You define which Cards a Smart Node represents in one of two ways:

-Once the Cards are defined, you can visualize them using two view types:
+Once the Cards are defined, you can visualize them in several ways:

 Container Node